SamEdgemon/Baseball/Blog1_SlashStats/index.md

 You’ll see it in every broadcast and box score: .300 / .400 / .500

-It looks simple, but behind it lies a story that stretches back more than 160 years to one Englishman with a notebook, a sharp mind for numbers, and a deep love for a new American game.
+It looks simple, but behind it lies a story that stretches back more than 160 years to one Englishman with a notebook, a sharp mind for numbers, and a deep love for a new American game. <br><br>